droidconKE/droidconKeKotlin/README.md

 [plugins] Used to define plugins.

 You need to add your dependency version in [versions].
 This is unnecessary if you are not sharing the version across different dependencies.
 After defining the version, add your library in the [libraries] section as:
+In addiition to this we are also using buildLogic replacing buildSrc
 ```toml
 compose-activity = "androidx.activity:activity-compose:1.5.0"
 ```